DataShades/ckanext-files/README.md

 * site logo
 * files uploaded via custom logic from extensions

-At the moment, there is no migration strategy for the last two cases.
+At the moment, there is no migration strategy for the last two types.
 Replacing site logo manually is a trivial task, so there will be no dedicated command for it.
 As for extensions, every of them is unique, so feel free to create an issue in the current repository: we'll consider creation of migration script for your